joolstorrentecalo/gitlab-design/README.md

 1. The UX Design team primarily uses [Sketch](https://www.sketchapp.com/).
 See [Software](/CONTRIBUTING.md#software) for information on using alternatives.
 1. If you're a wider community member, unfortunately, we can only accept contributions to our [Sketch UI Kit](/doc/sketch-ui-kit.md).
 Please follow the [contribution guidelines](/CONTRIBUTING.md#for-wider-community-contributors-) in order to do so.
 If you want to share Sketch files you have created for certain issues, we invite you to share them inside of the issue as a comment attachment.
-1. If you're a GitLabber or you just want to clone for local inspection:
+1. If you're a GitLab team member or you just want to clone for local inspection:
     1. Install and enable [Git Large File System (LFS)](https://about.gitlab.com/2017/01/30/getting-started-with-git-lfs-tutorial/) through the command line:
         1. Install with [Homebrew](https://github.com/Homebrew/brew) via `brew install git-lfs` or [MacPorts](https://www.macports.org/) via `port install git-lfs`
         1. Enable with `git lfs install` (If you use a [Git GUI client](https://git-scm.com/download/gui/mac) (e.g. Tower) instead of the command line, look in the docs/manual of your app to see how you can install/enable Git LFS)